alphagov/govuk-developer-docs/source/manual/govuk-notify.html.md

 - **GOV.UK Emails**

   This service is used by Email Alert API only.
-It's used to send citizen-facing email updates about pieces of content on GOV.UK.
+It's used to send public-facing email updates about pieces of content on GOV.UK.
 It's our biggest sender of emails and regularly exceeds one million emails per day.